-Koshu is home to world-renown Koshu grapes considered a near-perfect complement to sushi.
-October is ideal for you to begin wine-tasting tours at any of the dozens of wineries in the region.
-Remember to save time to visit the Erinji Buddhist temple and gardens designated as a National Place of Scenic Beauty.
+Koshu is renowned for its world-famous Koshu grapes, which are considered a near-perfect complement to sushi.
+October is the ideal time to embark on wine-tasting tours at any of the dozens of wineries in the region.
+Be sure to make time for a visit to the Erinji Buddhist temple and its gardens, designated as a National Place of Scenic Beauty.

 The easiest way to get around in Koshu is by car, but most major sights and attractions are accessible by a combination of trains and busses.
 Though, travelers will have to rely on single tickets or a prepaid card, since no special train or bus passes are provided within this area.